alexdlaird/hookee/docs/index.rst

 .. image:: https://colab.research.google.com/assets/colab-badge.svg
    :target: https://colab.research.google.com/drive/1DO1yOw8sCkybSFP_Ci8sDmsSbOgB8r54?usp=sharing

-We can also integrate with ``hookee`` instead of using its command line interface.
+You can also integrate with ``hookee`` instead of using its command line interface.
 :class:`~hookee.hookeemanager.HookeeManager` is a good starting point for custom integrations.
-If we still want access to the output that would otherwise have gone to the console (for instance, request data dumped from plugins), we can `setup the  logger <https://docs.python.org/3/howto/logging.html>`_.
+If you still want access to the output that would otherwise have gone to the console (for instance, request data dumped from plugins), you can `setup the  logger <https://docs.python.org/3/howto/logging.html>`_.
 For example, this would add a handler to the ``hookee`` logger that logs output back to the console:

 .. code-block:: python